HCIS-Lab/state-change-counterfactual-video-pretrain/README.md

 ## Acknowledgement

 The pretraining and Chrades-Ego, EPIC-KITCHENS finetuning codebase is based on [EgoVLP](https://github.com/showlab/EgoVLP) and repository.

+The feature extraction code is adapted from [Bridge-Prompt](https://github.com/ttlmh/Bridge-Prompt)

 The temporal action segmentation code is adapted from [ASFormer](https://github.com/ChinaYi/ASFormer)